manoharreddyporeddy/software-development-and-jobs/README.md

 4.3.
 Portability

 5. Scalability
-- what is your current peak load that system can handle?
+- what is your current peak load that system can handle? https://en.wikipedia.org/wiki/Concurrent_user
-- what is your current peak load that system can handle?
+- what happens at the peak load? which system fails/slows down first?
-- what is your current peak load that system can handle?
+- what will happen when system fails/ slows down to accomodate more users? scales up (upgrade nodes) or scales out (add nodes)? is it automatic or manual?

 6. Upgradeability